 The Town and Country Planning (Scotland) Act 1997 set out clear time limits for taking enforcement action against a breach of planning control.
-These time limits are set out below and where a breach has existing from longer than the specified time period no action can be taken.
+These time limits are set out below and where a breach has existed for longer than the specified time period no action can be taken.

+- erection of buildings and other works

+- 4 years

-٠ erection of buildings and other works - 4 years • changes of use of buildings or land - 10 years non-compliance with planning conditions - 10 years
+- changes of use of buildings or land

+- 10 years ns - 10 years

+- non-compliance with planning conditions -